elastic/integrations/packages/salesforce/docs/README.md

 ## Prerequisites

 - You need Elasticsearch to store and search your data and Kibana to visualize and manage it.
-You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on your hardware.
+You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your hardware.

 - Make sure API Enabled permission is selected for the user profile in your Salesforce instance: